金裝髮菜 (2 oz/包)

 - Gently rinse off any dirt on the dried mushrooms and then soak them for a few hours, or preferably overnight.
 Reserve the mushroom water.

-- Take the now-rehydrated mushrooms out, give it a little rinse and cut the stem off.
+- Take the now-rehydrated mushrooms out, give them a little rinse and cut the stem off.

 - Soak the Fat Choy [black moss] for 15 minutes.
 Separately, soak the dried oysters for 15 minutes as well if using.
 Make sure you rinse through the oysters properly to loosen any dirt or particles.
 Discard the water.